auth0/docs/articles/application-auth/legacy/client-side-web.md

 This document covers an outdated version of the Auth0 authentication pipeline.
 We recommend you use the current version, using the dropdown.
 For more on the latest authentication pipeline refer to [Introducing OIDC Conformant Authentication](/api-auth/intro).
 :::

 The Auth0 OAuth 2.0 authentication endpoints support Client-side Web Applications.
-These applications are also referred to as JavaScript or Single Page Applications.
+These applications are also referred to as JavaScript or Single-Page Applications.

 ## Overview